No More Secrets

 Better Outcomes for Patients

 Clinical research has demonstrated that FBT-Bulimia Nervosa is significantly more effective than individual therapy at helping patients recover from bulimia nervosa.
 It has an edge over CBT-A (cognitive behavioral therapy for adolescents with bulimia) because improvements come sooner.
 Keeping families fully informed and actively involved in their teenager’s treatment helps to create a full circle of safety around the patient, ensuring that she has the practical and emotional support she needs for every meal, every day.
 In addition, keeping the first phase of treatment focused on stopping eating disorder behaviors, and putting other problems aside until the last phase of treatment, appears to be more effective than doing the reverse.
 Given that extreme dieting, binge eating, and purging pose serious medical risks, it makes intuitive sense to halt these behaviors as soon as possible.

 Many patients are surprised to learn that their psychological problems, such as depression or anxiety, often improve or even disappear once their eating patterns have normalized.
-However, for some patients, other disorders persist even after their bulimia nervosa has been resolved.
-In these cases, teens often feel better equipped to deal with their other issues once they are physically healthy and eating normally.
+In fact, a recent study demonstrated that adolescents receiving FBT for bulimia nervosa experienced improvements in both depression and self-esteem, comparable to the improvements made by adolescents receiving CBT.
+However, for some patients, other disorders or mental health concerns persist even after their bulimia has been resolved.
+In these cases, continued therapy targeting the other condition may be recommended.
+Fortunately, teens often feel better equipped to deal with their other mental health problems once they have successfully overcome bulimia.

 To learn more about an adolescent’s experience of FBT, listen to this podcast.

 Le Grange, D. & Lock, J. (2009).
 Treating Bulimia in Adolescents: A Family-Based Approach.